zxc916684603/ecs/intl.en-US/Quick Start for Enterprise-Level Users/Automatic snapshot policies.md

 ## Parameter settings {#section_yzd_gfw_wdb .section}

 One account can create up to 100 automatic snapshot policies in one region.
-For more information about how to create automatic snapshot policies, see [Create and delete an automatic snapshot policy](../../../../reseller.en-US/User Guide/Snapshots/Create and delete an automatic snapshot policy.md#).
+For more information about how to create automatic snapshot policies, see [create and delete an automatic snapshot policy](../../../../reseller.en-US/User Guide/Snapshots/Create and delete an automatic snapshot policy.md#).
 Parameters for creating automatic snapshot policies are described as follows:

 -   Policy name: Name of an automatic snapshot policy, which is a string of 2−128 characters.
 The name must start with an uppercase or lowercase letter or a Chinese character, and can contain numbers and special characters, including periods \(.\), underscores \(\_\), and hyphens \(-\).
 -   Creation time: You can create a snapshot at any of the 24 time points each day.
 The value ranges from 00:00 to 23:00.